karuppiah7890/distributed-systems/plan.md

 - Text

 There's also interaction / collaboration with people as part of the mediums.
 Interactions - discussions, question and answer forums etc. Collaboration - working together and collaborating on some project

+---

+About Contributing to Open Source projects, I could checkout open source projects which have distributed systems at their core - just applications that are based on distributed systems concepts, for example Kubernetes platform is a distributed system with many components working together.
+But come to think of it...I don't think any of them have state or is aware of one another.
+All the state is in etcd or similar backend databases, and I believe almost all components are stateless and depend on the API server for data or sometimes have some cache which is kind of like a state.
+And all things happens through the API server instead of having direct communication with other components.
+Gotta check if Kubernetes really fits the distributed system definition

+And then there's distributed databases - I could contribute to open source distributed databases like CockroachDB among many others.
+And I could also check the operators for managing distributed databases or just databases, for automatic management - because some databases are not distributed or may need manual management for some actions and hence need some controller / operator / manager for automated actions.
+And such operators and managers kind of system are usually distributed